gwendalpiemonte/SheepMaBoat/PROTOCOL.md

 The SheepMyBoat protocol is meant to play a battleship game over the network.
 It's a client-server protocol.
 The client connects to a server and request to play a new game if another player is also ready to play.
 The server manage the game's logic between the two players.
+If one of the two players disconnects for any reason during the game, the game ends, and both players will be disconnected from the server.

 ## 2 - Transport protocol
 The SheepMyBoat protocol uses the `TCP protocol`.
 The server runs on the `port 11111`.